The WHY in Business Processes: Discovery of Causal Execution Dependencies: Results

-Elicitation of the CBP for the same two major variants may present with slightly different interpretations.
-The results of running LiNGAM for these two variants are as illustrated in Figure~\ref{fig:CBP-payment-request}.
-While in the case where there are only approvals by an admin and by a supervisor, the latter activity is also the sole cause for the execution of the eventual payment request, this is not the case when there is also an approval by a budget owner.
+\chadded[id=add]{The} \chdeleted[id=del]{E}\chadded[id=add]{e}licitation of the CBP for the same two major variants may \chdeleted[id=del]{present with}\chadded[id=add]{yield} slightly different interpretations.
+The results of running LiNGAM for these two variants are \chdeleted[id=del]{as} illustrated in Figure~\ref{fig:CBP-payment-request}.
+While in the case where there are only approvals by an admin and by a supervisor, the latter activity is also the sole cause for the execution of the eventual payment request, this is not the case when there is also \chdeleted[id=del]{an} approval by a budget owner.
 In all such cases, the eventual $RequestPayment$ is revealed to be a collider activity, having its execution timing being also partially dependent on the initial approval by the admin.
 This implies that some of the delays with such requests may inherently be caused by some action that is made by the admin, and not necessarily only a responsibility of the supervisor.
 Such a conclusion can only be drawn from observing the CBP.

+\chadded[id=add]{Fig~\ref{fig:CBP-payment-request-parent-modality} depicts the CBP results when running the \texttt{relative} modality on the same variants.
+Normalizing activity timestamps on the immediate parent, based on the process model, effectively ``cuts off'' chains of three or more dependencies, revealing causal relations only between any two directly-followed activities.
+This eliminates any collider or confounder pattern from the results.}